-The Complainant states that the disputed domain name is confusingly similar to its trademark "BOEHRINGER-INGELHEIM" which is reproduced in its entirety, except for the dash.
-The addition of the terms "PPET REBATES" is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark "BOEHRINGER-INGELHEIM".
+The Complainant states that the disputed domain names are confusingly similar to its trademark "BOEHRINGER-INGELHEIM".
+The disputed domain names incorporate the Complainant's trademark with some misspelling by changing or removing letters and with the addition of the descriptive element "PET REBATES".
 It does not change the overall impression of the designation as being connected to the Complainant's trademark "BOEHRINGER-INGELHEIM".
-It does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and domain names associated.
+It does not prevent the likelihood of confusion between the disputed domain names and the Complainant, its trademark and domain names associated.